Types of Medical Related Hair Loss

 Androgenic Hair Loss

 The hair loss caused by hormones (androgens) in our body is called androgenic hair loss, and it is the most frequent cause of hair loss in males in their twenties and females in their forties.
-On average, about 50% of males are affected with this type of hair loss at the age of 50 years.
-Additionally, Caucasian people are more affected than African Americans, Japanese, and Chinese people.

 It's a genetic problem, and some environmental factors contribute to this hair loss.
 However, this type of hair loss is stoppable and complete regrowth of hair is possible with medications.
 In males, it’s called ‘male pattern hair loss’ while in females, it’s called ‘female pattern hair loss.